What is a service desk analyst?

 Cisco CCNA: Cisco Certified Network Associate certification for networking proficiency.

-What does the career path look like for service desk analysts?
+What does the career path of service desk analysts look like?

 IT service desk analysts have diverse career opportunities with unique opportunities for growth and specialization.
 Typical careers for service desk analysts include: